SamStudio8/majora2/README.md

 ## How can I use it?

-You should not.
+**You should not**.
 The priority right now is to maintain a single instance for COG-UK and as such Majora is made available with no support.
 Running Majora for your own purposes without support would be a risky endeavour but you're welcome to wing it.
+Over the past two years, Majora has been updated with many bits of COG-UK specific business code that will make it hard for one to take this and easily use it in a different environment.
+We'd suggest that academics and public health agencies [see our paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02395-y) for suggestions on what a successful model system should look like.

 ## License